When Anxiety Takes Over: Recognizing and Managing Overwhelming Worry

 At Haven Health and Wellness, we provide compassionate, neuro-affirming care tailored to teens and adults.
 Our services include autism and ADHD assessments, integrative mental health care, and gender-affirming services.
 We proudly serve Portland, Vancouver, Irvington, Alameda, Sabin, Lake Oswego, Camas, Ridgefield, West Linn, Sherwood, Happy Valley, Felida, and Hockinson.

-Disclaimer This content is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
+Disclaimer: This content is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.